 The five tier visa system consists of the following:

-- Tier 1 Visa: This visa category is for 'high-value migrants' from outside the EEA and covers entry of entrepreneurs, investors, and those very few people who come under the 'exceptional talent' visa.
+- Tier 1 Visa: This visa category is for 'high-value migrants' from outside the EEA and covers entry of investors, and those very few people who come under the 'exceptional talent' visa.

 - Tier 2 Visa This category is for 'skilled workers' from outside the EEA with a job offer in the UK.
 It includes skilled workers who are transferred to the UK by an international company, skilled workers where there is a proven shortage in the UK, ministers of religion and sportspeople.